aitor-alvarez/gnn-speech-emotion/README.md

 # Prosody-Aware Subgraph Embeddings for Robust Speech Emotion Recognition

-### Create prosodic patterns training set and graph for each utterance
+### Create prosodic patterns training set and subgraph for each utterance

 Execute the following command:
 ```